mariadb-corporation/MaxScale/Documentation/Routers/KafkaCDC.md

 * The KafkaCDC module provides at-least-once semantics for the generated events.
 This means that each replication event is delivered to kafka at least once but there can be duplicate events in case of failures.

+* Authentication to Kafka is not currently supported.